NVISOsecurity/ee-outliers/README.md

 ## Acknowledgements

-ee-outliers is developed by NVISO Labs (https://blog.nviso.be - https://twitter.com/NVISO_Labs)
+ee-outliers is developed by NVISO Labs.

+We write about our research on our blog: https://blog.nviso.be
+You can follow us on twitter: https://twitter.com/NVISO_Labs

 We are grateful for the support received by [INNOVIRIS](https://innoviris.brussels/) and the Brussels region in funding our Research & Development activities.